Mindfulness and Meditation

 Other mindful based approaches, such as guided imagery or guided meditation, may be introduced in therapy or are available as individual sessions by appointment.
 This involves learning to quiet the mind as your therapist verbally guides you through relaxation, imaginative, and self-awareness exercises.

 For many, yoga is mindfulness.
 Research continues to demonstrate not only the physical benefits, but also its mental, emotional, and spiritual benefits.
-Kimberly Rodgers trained as a yoga teacher and other yoga instructors have partnered up with Monarch Wellness.
+Our founder, Kimberly Rodgers, trained as a yoga teacher and other yoga instructors have partnered up with Monarch Wellness.
 Yoga practices are incorporated into the therapeutic process with various gentle yoga and meditation private and small classes, including Integrative Relaxation (meditation and integrative relaxation) and caterpillar kids yoga.
 Explore our website for a list of current offerings and let us know if you have other interests, as our services and classes change from time to time depending on community needs and requests.

 Other integrative therapies have also been found beneficial in paving the path towards mindfulness.
 In addition to Yoga, Aromatherapy, and Restorative Sound also allow your body and brain to become quiet enough to enter a mindful stress-free state.